AllStarLink/ASL3-Manual/docs/index.md

 # New Features

-In addition to the app_rpt code update, we've added many new features to make ASL3 the best AllStar release yet.
+In addition to the app_rpt code update, we have added many new features to make ASL3 the best AllStar release yet.

 - Asterisk runs as non-root for increased security.